vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

         self.num_segments = num_segments
  ```

-### Handling Lasso Selection (onselect)
+### Handling lasso selection (onselect)
-onselect(): Triggered when the user completes a lasso selection.
+onselect(): triggered when the user completes a lasso selection.
 It records the lasso coordinates, calculates its length, interpolates the line if segments are specified, and counts points near the line.
  ```
     def onselect(self, verts):
         self.lasso_coords = np.array(verts)